Finding Kissing Numbers with Game-theoretic Reinforcement Learning: Methods

-\paragraph{Game Dynamics and Cooperative Learning Process.} The policy $\pi_2$ is learned to identify and remove suboptimal entries filled by Player 1, so that in subsequent filling steps, Player 1 can expand the matrix further.
-Then the Player 1 resumes filling starting from $\mathbf{G}^{*}$, producing a new feasible set $\mathcal{A}^{(M-|I|)}$, and this alternation continues:
+\paragraph{Game Dynamics and Cooperative Learning Process.} The policy $\pi_2$ is learned to identify suboptimal entries filled by Player 1 and select a retained index set $I$, so that the corrected matrix $\mathbf{G}^{*}=\mathbf{G}^{(M)}_{I,I}$ can support further expansion in subsequent filling steps.
+Player 1 then resumes filling from $\mathbf{G}^{*}$, producing a new feasible action set $\mathcal{A}^{(|I|)}$, and the alternation continues:

-The alternating filling-correcting process continues until no further feasible entries exist for Player 1, and Player 2 cannot correct suboptimal entries.
-Let $\mathbf{G}^{(M)}$ denote the final completed matrix.
-The cooperative reinforcement learning objective of the \textit{PackingStar} system is to maximize the shared team reward $R_{\text{team}} = \left\|\operatorname{diag}\bigl(\mathbf{G}^{(M)}\bigr)\right\|_{F}^{2}$, where $\|\cdot\|_{F}$ denotes the Frobenius norm.
-The higher reward corresponds to a larger kissing number.
-Formally, the optimal joint policies $(\pi_1^*, \pi_2^*)$ are obtained by solving
+The filling-correcting process continues until no further feasible entries exist for Player 1 and Player 2 cannot produce a better correction.
+Let $\mathbf{G}^{(M^*)}$ denote the final matrix.
+The cooperative reinforcement learning objective of \textit{PackingStar} is to maximize the shared team reward $R_{\mathrm{team}}=M^*$, where $M^*$ is the number of rows of the final matrix.
+A higher reward therefore corresponds to a larger kissing configuration.
+Formally, the optimal joint policies $(\pi_1^*,\pi_2^*)$ are obtained by solving

-where the expectation accounts for the stochasticity of both policies, and $\mathbf{G}^{(M)}(\{\mathbf{g}\}, I)$ denotes the matrix obtained after all filling and correcting steps under policies $\pi_1$ and $\pi_2$.
+where the expectation accounts for the stochasticity of both policies, and $M^*(\{\mathbf{g}_t\},\{I_t\})$ denotes the final matrix size obtained after all filling actions $\{\mathbf{g}_t\}$ and correcting actions $\{I_t\}$ generated under $\pi_1$ and $\pi_2$.
 In short, the policy of Player 1 is implemented as a tree-search learner, where node values are updated based on the team reward obtained after each episode.
 The policy of Player 2 is parameterized by a neural network and optimized via policy gradient.
-After each round, both the tree search statistics of Player 1 and the policy parameters of Player 2 are jointly updated under the same team reward, enabling the two players to mutually improve and construct larger kissing configurations.
-More implementation details will be provided in the supplementary materials of a future version.
+After each round, both the tree-search statistics of Player 1 and the policy parameters of Player 2 are jointly updated under the same team reward, enabling the two players to mutually improve and construct larger kissing configurations.